 We may not have the best weather, or the best food in Europe, but there are so many other reasons to visit the UK.
 Firstly it’s full to the brim with history.
 I don’t think I ever really appreciated just how much history I was constantly surrounded by in the UK.
 From Historic Bath to The Jurassic Coast.
-Stone Henge to The Beatles.
+Stone Henge to The Beatles to some of the best things to do in Cambridge too.
 Oh and let’s not forget about Harry Potter and Outlander!

 And yes, maybe British food isn’t so great on the whole, but we do have Gin and Cream Teas.

-But what I really miss about the UK is the Great British outdoors.
+But what I really miss is visiting various UK destinations for Christmas and the Great British outdoors.
 Seriously, if you are planning on visiting the UK and just going to London, you need to change that plan right now because there are an abundance of must have experiences in England.
 Yes, of course, visit London, then get on a train, bus, or go on a UK road trip.
 Go to Brighton, have some days out in The Cotswolds, Cornwall and Devon, Wales, and get off the beaten track in Scotland.
 The UK is truly beautiful in a magical kind of way.
 Don’t believe me?
 Then take a look at these amazing photos of Cornwall!

 In this guide to the United Kingdom, I’m going to share everything you will need to plan the perfect trip to the UK, including where to go, what to eat, and of course, what to pack!